 For soil, use a well draining mix.
-Personally i use a mix of 1 part coir fiber to 1 part perlite (use fine- or medium-grade perlite, not coarse-grade).
+Personally i use a mix of 1 part coco fiber to 1 part perlite (use fine- or medium-grade perlite, not coarse-grade).
 An alternate mix is 2 parts potting soil to 1 part perlite.

 Fertilizing -- Feed your plant about every 2 months during periods of active growth using a granular fertilizer that contains micronutrients (I use this).
 Follow the dosage on the package.

 Placement in the garden -- Full sun may be too much for this Iochroma, except in cool areas like near the Pacific coast.
-It might need some afternoon shade in strong sun.
+It might need some afternoon shade in hotter conditions.

-Pruning & shaping -- Pruning isn't necessary, although you can prune it if it gets leggy.
-Prune in the fall to avoid removing budding sites.
-Avoid pruning more than 15-20% of the plant in a 10 day period.
+Pruning & shaping -- Pruning isn't necessary, although you may prune it to shape it.
+Prune in the fall to avoid removing budding sites, unless you grow it indoors, where it can flower throughout the year.